 Skills in Negotiating & People

-Promoters constantly negotiate.
+A music promoter constantly negotiates.
 Primarily with booking agents.
 But also with venues, managers, bands, fans, ticket sellers, sponsors, road crew and staff.
-Promoters have to be good negotiators.
+Promoters will be expert negotiators.
 After all, booking agents are trying to get the best deal for their artists.
 However, promoters will be mindful of the artist because if a promoter has a long-term vision, they know successful artists will soon be touring again.
-A promoter has to make a living, which means making profit.
+A music promoter has to make a living, which means making profit.
 But to be successful in the long term means making money for the artist.Many promoters will build strong, long lasting relationships with artists and booking agents, meaning they get offered more tours in future.